 The ovaries are an important part of the female reproductive system.
 Their job is twofold.
 They produce the hormones, including estrogen, that trigger menstruation.
-They also release one egg each month for possible fertilization.
+Their function is also to release at least one egg each month for possible fertilization.

 A number of different conditions, from cysts to tumors, can cause ovarian pain.
 The ovaries are located in the lower abdomen.
 That means if you have ovarian pain, you'll most likely feel it in your lower abdomen -- below your belly button -- and pelvis.
 It's important to have any pelvic pain checked out by your regular doctor or obstetrician/gynecologist.
 Several different conditions can cause it.

 Pain in the ovaries can either be acute or chronic.
 Acute ovarian pain comes on quickly (over a few minutes or days) and goes away in a short period of time.
 Chronic ovarian pain usually starts more gradually.
-Then it last for several months.
+Then it lasts for several months or longer.

 The methods your doctor uses to diagnose ovarian pain will vary.
 They will be based on what the suspected cause might be.
 Regardless, your doctor will take a complete medical history, do a physical exam, and ask questions about your pain.
 The questions might include: